cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 **Product tradeoff:** Fancy frameworks can **seduce you into designing nodes before you have baselines**.
 You sketch steps, data contracts, and flows while still unsure whether the model can solve the simplest version of the problem.
 That doubles uncertainty: **will the model succeed**, and **will my graph fight the model?**

 **Rule:** Even if I use a complex orchestrator later, I want the **simplest possible pass** first: a baseline I can measure.
-Then I add nodes because **metrics**, not because the diagram looked empty.
+Additional nodes follow **metrics** that show a real gap worth encoding.

-*(I mention tools like LangGraph as examples of powerful orchestration; the point is not to avoid them forever, but to avoid **premature** topology.)*
+*(I mention tools like LangGraph as examples of powerful orchestration.
+I commit to graph topology after baselines justify it, and I treat **premature** wiring as a risk.)*

 ---